imos64/docker-kubernetes-course/40_secret_store_csi_keyvault/readme.md

 ## Using Secrets Store CSI driver with Workload Identity

-Use case: AKS Pod wants to access Secret in Key Vault
+## Introduction

+Kubernetes can save secrets into Secret object.
+But this object is not encrypted.
+It is just encoded using base64, which is not secure.

+The Azure Key Vault Provider for Secrets Store CSI Driver allows for the integration of an Azure key vault as a secret store with an Azure Kubernetes Service (AKS) cluster via a CSI volume.

+The Pod will be able to retrieve the secret from the Secret Store CSI volume, which a secure volume.
+That volume is mounted to the pod and only that pod can access that volume.

+In this lab, we'll do the following:

+1. Create an AKS cluster with Secret Store CSI driiver and Workload Identity
+2. Verify connection to the cluster
+3. Create Keyvault resource with RBAC mode and assign RBAC role for admin
+4. Create keyvault secret
+5. Create user managed identity resource
+6. Assign RBAC role to user managed identity for Keyvault's secret
+7. Create service account for user managed identity
+8. Configure identity federation
+9. Configure secret provider class to get secret from Keyvault and to use user managed identity
+10. Test access to Secret in keyvault with sample deployment

-## 1. Create an AKS cluster
+## 1. Create an AKS cluster with Secret Store CSI driiver and Workload Identity

 ```powershell
 $AKS_RG="rg-aks-demo"